This is the thirtieth in a series of reviews of the best dive resort locations around the world. In this post, the focus is Panama City, Florida.

 In addition to this series on dive resort locations, the best worldwide liveaboard dive locations and services are reviewed in their own series.
 To check them out, or others in this series, click on Liveaboards / Resorts on the menu at the top and choose a title from the list.

-Background – Set inside St. Andrews Bay in the middle of the Florida panhandle is Panama City, just across the bay from the famous Spring break party site, Panama City Beach, with its sugar white sand.
-They have a combined year round population of around 50,000, with 185,000 in the entirety of Bay County.
-There are two military bases and ship building is the major manufacturing industry, with hundreds of thousands of tourists annually playing a major economic role.
+Panama City is set inside St. Andrews Bay in the middle of the Florida panhandle, just across the bay from the famous Spring break party site, Panama City Beach, with its sugar-white sand.
+They have a combined year-round population of around 50,000, with 185,000 in the entirety of Bay County.
+There are two military bases and shipbuilding is the major manufacturing industry, with hundreds of thousands of tourists annually playing a major economic role.

 Selected Panama City Dive Sites

-Simpson Tug: 18 feet (6 meters), 93 foot (28 meter) tug built in 1879, capsized when pulling a fishing boat free in 1929, at East Pass, scattered with boiler, bulkhead and smokestack, which breaks the surface at low tide, turtles, stingrays, baitfish, squid, stone crabs, best at low tide, all levels
+Simpson Tug: 18 feet (6 meters), 93-foot (28-meter) tug built in 1879, capsized when pulling a fishing boat free in 1929, at East Pass, scattered with the boiler, bulkhead, and smokestack, which breaks the surface at low tide, turtles, stingrays, baitfish, squid, stone crabs, best at low tide, all levels

-USS Strength: 80 feet (24 meters), 185 foot (54 meter) admiral class minesweeper, damaged by kamakazi and midget sub in WWII, sunk and resunk for training, finally sunk for reefing in 1987, rested on its side until hurricane righted her in 1995, hull in two pieces, deck at 60 feet (18 meters), schools of fish, goliath grouper, all levels
+USS Strength: 80 feet (24 meters), 185-foot (54-meter) admiral class minesweeper, damaged by kamikaze and midget sub in WWII, sunk and resunk for training, finally sunk for reefing in 1987, rested on its side until hurricane righted her in 1995, hull in two pieces, deck at 60 feet (18 meters), schools of fish, goliath grouper, all levels

 Hathaway Bridge Spans: built in 1929, 14 spans sunk for reefs in 1985 in different areas and depths